sunder-kirei/video-conference/README.md

    ```
 2. **Set Environment Variables**:

-- Create a `.env` file in the root directory.
+- Create a `.env.server` file in the root directory.
 - Add the following keys, also mentioned in

   ```bash